Can you get poison ivy in your eyes?

 A poison ivy rash can show up as soon as a few hours after your skin is exposed to the oil.
 It can also take as long as a few days to develop.

-The rash will appear wherever the oil made contact with the skin.
-If you get blisters, try not to scratch them, no matter how much they itch.
+The rash may appear wherever the oil made contact with the skin.
+If you get blisters, it is recommended to try not to scratch them, no matter how much they itch.

-The red rash and blisters will usually clear up in several weeks, regardless of where they’re located on your body.
+The red rash and blisters often clear up in several weeks, regardless of where they’re located on your body.

 How do I treat poison ivy in the eye?